ConfigSentry

 Install Collector - Linux

-Installing the ConfigSentry On-Premise Collector on Linux using the bootstrap installer script
+Installing the ConfigSentry On-Premise Collector on Linux using the bootstrap installer script.

 Before you start, check the Collector Requirements to confirm your system is ready.
 You will need php-cli and either curl or wget installed.